SurajKumar12122005/SCT_DS_1/README.md

 # SCT_DS_1
-📊 Data Visualization Task – Future Interns | Skillcraft Technology This repository contains my submission for Task 01 at Skillcraft Technology.
+📊 Data Visualization Task – Skillcraft Technology
+This repository contains my submission for Task 01 at Skillcraft Technology.
 The goal of this task was to create meaningful visualizations based on the provided datasets using Python.

 🔍 Task Objective: